 I wrote a brief introduction, plus extensive quotes, here.

 Robert Kegan’s The Evolving Self is the most sophisticated explanation I’ve found of the ways we relate self and other, and the ways we relate to our selves.

 The book strikes many readers as a major revelation.
 It’s not only intellectually fascinating, making sense of so much of our lives—it’s also useful in practice as a guide to radical personal transformation.

 Other readers find nothing meaningful in it.
 Tentatively, I suspect that’s not because they miss the point, but because Kegan’s framework simply doesn’t apply to everyone.

 I wrote a detailed summary here.

 Selves are inherently nebulous.
 They begin as incoherent masses of conflicting impulses.
 We are functional to the extent that we can get those to agree to head in the same general direction most of the time, and not constantly sabotage each other.
 Kegan’s book is one account of how to do that.
-Ainsle’s is another.
+Ainslie’s is another.
 Their perspectives are extremely different, but—I think—compatible.

 Robert Bly’s A Little Book on the Human Shadow is another outstanding explanation of what it means to have a self.
 Again, the question is how to resolve internal conflicts.
-It’s written from an extremely different point of view (Jungian folklore interpretation) than Ainsle’s (mathematical game theory) and Kegan’s (Piagetian developmental psychology).
+It’s written from an extremely different point of view (Jungian folklore interpretation) than Ainslie’s (mathematical game theory) and Kegan’s (Piagetian developmental psychology).

 The Little Book was the basis for my nine-part series on “Eating the Shadow,” which begins here.
 It was also a major influence on my series on dark culture.
 Eventually I’ll present the same material quite differently in Meaningness.